medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/2-oracle-intialization.md

 ## Next

 If you have done the oracle initialization, you could register oracle based on above configuration.
-If you want to know how to register oracle, please see the [oracle-registration](./4-oracle-registration.md) documentation.
+If you want to know how to register oracle, please refer the [oracle-registration](./4-oracle-registration.md) documentation.